Warped Product Pointwise Semi-slant Submanifolds of Almost Contact Manifolds: Abstract

 \section{Abstract}

 Recently, B.-Y. Chen and O. J. Garay studied pointwise slant submanifolds of almost Hermitian manifolds.
-By using this notion, we investigate pointwise semi-slant submanifolds and their warped products in Sasakian manifolds.
-We give an example of such submanifolds and obtain several fundamental results, including a characterization for warped product pointwise semi-slant submanifolds of Sasakian manifolds. \keywords{Warped products \and pointwise slant submanifolds \and pointwise semi-slant submanifolds \and Sasakian manifolds} \subclass{53C15 \and 53C40 \and 53C42 \and 53B25 }
+By using the notion of pointwise slant submanifolds, we investigate the geometry of pointwise semi-slant submanifolds and their warped products in Sasakian and cosymplectic manifolds.
+We prove that there exist no proper pointwise semi-slant warped product submanifold other than contact CR-warped products in Sasakian manifolds.
+We give non-trivial examples of such submanifolds in cosypmlectic manifolds and obtain several fundamental results, including a characterization for warped product pointwise semi-slant submanifolds.